What we believe

 People on disability benefits are losing out

-We worked together with the Disability Benefits Consortium to look at the cumulative impact of the changes made to disability benefits.
+We worked together with the Disability Benefits Consortium to look at the impact of the changes made to disability benefits.

 Download Has welfare become unfair?
 (PDF, 15.11MB).

 Join our movement of over 12,000 people.
 We'll send you updates about our work, including our campaigns to make disability benefits fairer.